SovansunchhayKhoun/Group4_PhysicsEngine/README.md

 🥅 Score System

 	•	Drive the ball into the goal net to score points.
-	•	Achieve the highest score while avoiding crashes to win!
+	•	Achieve the highest score to win!